bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    If the device you are unmounting is an autochanger, it will unload the drive you have specified on the command line.
 If no drive is specified, it will assume drive 1.

-   In most cases, it is preferable to use the :strong:`release` instead.
+   In most cases, it is preferable to use the :bcommand:`release` instead.

 update
    :index:`[TAG=Console->Command->update] <triple: Console; Command; update>`